markvincze/sabledocs/README.md

 # Default value: "sabledocs_output"
 output-dir = "docs"

+# Controls whether the the search functionality is enabled with a prebuilt Lunr index.
+# Default value: true
+enable-lunr-search = true

 # Copyright message displayed in the footer.
 # Default value: ""
 footer-content = "© 2023 Jane Doe.
 All rights reserved."